kp003919/SmartScaleRTOS_Demo/README.md

 ## Title:
        Smart Weight Measuring Demo using ESP32 and HX711.
        This demo shows the smart application to measure your own weight using ESP and HX711.
        The current weight can be displayed on LED and Blynk cloud.
-User can also interact witht the demo using web interfacee, such as taring (rezeroing) the scale or displaying the current weight.
+Users can also interact witht the demo using web interface, such as taring (zeroing) the scale or displaying the current weight.

 ## Prerequisites
   # Softwares